MetaMorphic-Digital/draw-steel/src/docs/Enrichers.md

 ## Actor Embeds

-NPC Actors can be embedded into enriched text via the `@Embed[uuid]` syntax. **Note:** Currently, only NPC Actors can be embedded in this way.
-Support for embedding additional Actor types is planned.
+NPC Actors can be embedded into enriched text via the `@Embed[uuid]` syntax.
+(Only NPC Actors can be embedded in this way currently; support for Objects and Retainers is planned)

 This embed displays similarly as the statblocks in the book and contains the same relevant information there:

 ![NPC Embed Example](https://github.com/MetaMorphic-Digital/draw-steel/blob/1.1.x/assets/docs/NPC-embed-example.png)